FirebaseExtended/reactfire/docs/quickstart-concurrent-mode.md

    ![new document screenshot](https://firebasestorage.googleapis.com/v0/b/rxfire-525a3.appspot.com/o/docs%2FScreen%20Shot%202019-07-03%20at%202.19.11%20PM.png?alt=media&token=052d27ea-5db1-4a02-aad0-a3f017c1a975)

-1. Add security rules to allow access to your burrito document.
+1. Add security rules to your document.

    1. In the _Rules_ tab of the console, add the following security rules: